Breaking Barriers: How UX Can Promote Health Equity & Inclusion

 The importance of health equity and inclusion in healthcare

-Health equity is the concept of fairness and justice in healthcare, where all individuals have the same opportunity to access healthcare services and attain their highest level of health.
+Health equity is the concept of fairness and justice in healthcare, where all individuals have a fair and just opportunity to access healthcare services and attain their highest level of health.
 Inclusion refers to creating an environment where everyone feels valued, respected, and empowered, regardless of their ethnicity, gender, sexual orientation, disability, or other characteristics.

 Health equity and inclusion are critical for addressing and reducing health disparities, such as higher rates of chronic diseases or poorer health outcomes, which disproportionately affect certain populations, including disadvantaged groups.1,2

-Not only are health equity and inclusion crucial for promoting fairness, social justice, and human rights in healthcare, but advancing equal access to healthcare can also significantly increase healthcare efficiency and lower cost.
+Not only are health equity and inclusion crucial for promoting fairness, social justice, and human rights in public health, but advancing equal access to healthcare can also significantly increase healthcare efficiency and lower cost.

 Studies estimate that health disparities cost approximately $93 billion in excess medical care costs and $42 billion in lost productivity per year, in addition to economic losses due to premature deaths.3